 The Youth Possibilities Project (YPP) is funded by Service Canada’s Youth Employment and Skills Strategy.
 The program is open to youth aged 15 – 30 and offers 4 weeks of paid pre-employment training, followed by a 10-week paid job placement.
 With support from a job developer, participants explore their career options, secure a placement opportunity in their chosen field and gain valuable work experience and practical skills.

 Youth Job Connection (YJC) serves youth aged 15 – 29 who experience multiple or complex barriers to employment.
 The program provides more intensive supports beyond traditional job search and placement opportunities.

 Funded by the United Way Greater Toronto, Foundations for Youth Success is designed for youth experiencing multiple or complex barriers to education and employment.
 Building on activities offered through the Youth Job Connection program, it aims to equip participants with the life skills needed to successfully engage in employment or employment readiness programs.

-Delivered in partnership with George Brown College, this free training program is designed to address the challenges faced by women in trades and prepare participants for entry-level work in the manufacturing sector.
-It includes 14 weeks of CNC training and employability skills training, as well as an 8-week paid job placement.
+Delivered in partnership with George Brown College, this free training program is designed to prepare participants for entry-level work in the manufacturing sector.
+This program includes 14 weeks of CNC/Precision Machining training and employability skills training, as well as an 8-week paid job placement.